babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ### 5.5.
 Keyring maintenance and gas requirements

 The keyring stores funds for gas fees and collects rewards.
-We recommend not holding a large number of funds here—just enough for operations.
+We recommend **not** holding a large number of funds here—just enough for operations.
 We are also exploring ways to support different withdrawal addresses.

 We encourage the following for keyring maintenance:
 - **Backup Keys**: Use mnemonic phrases, export key files, or back up the home directory.
-- **Monitor and Secure**: Regularly check for unauthorized activity.
+- **Monitor Regularly**: Check for unauthorized activity, monitor status changes, balance and gas usage.
-- **Production Transition**: Replace the test keyring with a secure backend when available.
+- **Keyring Transition**: Replace the test keyring with a secure backend when available.

 For gas requirements, the finality provider daemon will automatically handle gas fees but we recommend monitoring the gas usage to ensure the finality provider is functioning properly.